Bhupender Yadav: Early life and career

 He started as a student union leader and in 2000, he was appointed the general secretary of the Akhil Bhartiya Adhivakta Parishad, a lawyers’ organization and held this position until 2009.
 Prior to beginning his political career, he was an Advocate in the Supreme Court and also served as Government Counsel for important Commissions.
 He was the government counsel for the Liberhan Commission which investigated the 1992 demolition of the Babri Masjid and the Justice Wadhwa Commission which investigated the murder of Australian missionary Graham Staines.

 Politics

+Yadav was appointed National Secretary of Bhartiya Janata Party in 2010 by Nitin Gadkari, the then national party President.
+On 4 April 2012 he was elected as a Member of Parliament, Rajya Sabha.
+He then took charge as the National General Secretary of the Bharatiya Janata Party in 2014.
+Yadav was the war room strategist behind securing convincing victories for his party in the assembly elections of Rajasthan (2013), Gujarat (2017), Jharkhand (2014) and Uttar Pradesh (2017).
+Yadav is the BJP's in-charge for the 2020 Bihar Legislative Assembly elections Madhya Pradesh 2023 state elections and BJP takes charge as state in-charge of West Bengal ahead of 2026 assembly elections.